-Block play is a fantastic way to encourage higher-order thinking, and I am here to tell you why.
+Need a simple Breakfast Invitation so you can drink your coffee hot? *Gasp!* I got you.
+Block play is a fantastic way to encourage higher-level thinking, and I am here to tell you why.

 RELATED: Want blocks that you’ll use for years?
 Check out this block play collection of toys.

 How Do You Introduce Block Play?

 We used this preschool activity for a Breakfast Invitation.
 All I did was set it up the night before, introduce the activity, then sit and drink my tea before it got cold (for once!).

 RELATED: Want to use your blocks again?
 Use blocks for nonstandard measurement!

 Add this block play to your preschool activity list for fun and development.
 Allow time, space, and open-ended materials to help this block play reach its fullest potential!
 It’s so simple and makes a great Breakfast Invitation you can use time and time again.